All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When to Snack on GLP-1 Medication

-Your appetite on GLP-1 medication will not remind you to eat.
-That is why scheduled snacking often works better than waiting for hunger signals that may never come.
+Your appetite on GLP-1 medication won't remind you to eat.
+That's why scheduled snacking often works better than waiting for hunger signals that may never come.

 • Mid-morning (10 AM): A protein snack between breakfast and lunch keeps blood sugar stable and adds amino acids to support muscle maintenance.